 The Christmas Holidays in Hoi An

-The highlight of the Vietnamese year is, in fact, Tet, the Lunar New Year celebration in Vietnam, coinciding with the Chinese New Year.
+The highlight of the Vietnamese year is, in fact, Tet.
+The Lunar New Year celebration in Vietnam, coinciding with the Chinese New Year.
 Tet is colourful and fun, but the whole country is on the move as everyone travels back to their hometown to be with their family.
-During Tet, many businesses are closed, and there are altered business hours, staff shortages and a slight sense of disarray, as regular working patterns are given away in favour of celebrating with one’s friends and family.
-It’s very similar to what happens over the Christmas and New Year periods in the West.
-This can make travelling during Tet somewhat challenging for tourists.
+During Tet, many businesses close.
+Business hours alter, staff shortages occur along with a slight sense of disarray.
+Regular working patterns abandoned in favour of celebrating with one’s friends and family.
+Very similar to what happens over the Christmas and New Year periods in the West.
+Therefore making travelling during Tet somewhat challenging for tourists.

 What does Christmas in Hoi An look like?

 There’s no doubt you will still know it’s Christmas time when you visit Hoi An.
 The many hotels in the area embrace the festive spirit with Christmas markets, decorations, and other promotional Christmas activities and specials.
-Read on where to stay in Hoi An and hotels in Old Town for more information on accommodation during this time.
+Read on Where to Stay in Hoi An and Hotels in Old Town for more information on accommodation during this time.

 Hidden Hint: Once you’ve chosen your ideal spot, we advise that you secure it as soon as possible as this is a popular Western holiday time.